folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 3. Follow the steps as outlined in [Receiving > Receiving an order](../receiving/#receiving-an-order").

-## Update encumbrances for an order
+## Updating encumbrances for an order

 You can update encumbrances for open orders.
 Use this action to reset encumbrances based on an order’s current price and fund distributions.
 If an order failed to encumber during rollover due to reasons such as insufficient budget funds or distribution to an inactive fund, make the appropriate edits to the budget or order and then select this **Update encumbrances** action to rerun the system encumbrance logic.